Airbuses side stick improves crew comfort and control, but is there a hidden cost?

 - Uncoupled side sticks with with algebraically summed inputs (3.4).

-The decision to use passive controllers unfortunately introduced a cognitive engineering design error in the form of the absence of tactile feedback to the pilots.
-This in turn transferred the behavioural cue from the tactile (hands on stick) to the visual channel of the pilots, with the design implementation further translating the cue from an analog kinaesthetic to visual symbolic form, which in turn requires higher levels of cognitive processing.
+The decision to use passive controllers unfortunately appears to have introduced a cognitive engineering design error in the form of the absence of tactile feedback to the pilots.
+This in turn transferred the behavioural cue from the tactile (hands on stick) sensory channel to the visual, with the subsequent design implementation translating the analog kinaesthetic cue to a visual and symbolic form, which in turn requires higher levels of cognitive processing.
 This visual cue then competes for attentional resources in the visual channel and requires additional ‘mental bandwidth’ (e.g. symbology requires abstract processing) to handle.
-The net result an ineffective coordination mechanism under high stress conditions.
+The net result an ineffective coordination mechanism prone to failure under high stress conditions.
+The additional audible cues added by Airbus appear to be subject to attentional shadowing effects and are similarly ineffective under high stress situations.

-The problem is not where the controller is located per se but how effective is the total human machine interface in coordinating crew behaviour.
-Under circumstances of high crew workload and stress it appears that Airbus has built an error trap into their aircraft’s human machine interface.
-If you then asked me why this occurred I’d answer that it was probably because this very well intentioned change was driven by engineers, without the involvement of psychologists or human factors specialists.
+In summary the problem is not where the controller is located per se but how effective is the total human machine interface in coordinating crew behaviour.
+Under circumstances of high crew workload and stress it appears that Airbus has built a persistent error trap into their aircraft’s human machine interface.

 This post is part of the Airbus aircraft family and system safety thread.